 The care and maintenance of your pipettes is arguably one of the most important routines for working in the lab.
 A well-cared for pipette will last longer, provide more accurate results, be calibrated more precisely, and reduce the risk of cross-contamination.
-The following is a comprehensive guide to properly cleaning your pipettes.
+The following is a comprehensive guide to properly maintaining your robot, cleaning your robot, and cleaning your pipettes.

 Cleaning the Robot